-Petitioner asserts the 2023 Board-adopted value does not account for SCE's accrual for liabilities for the 2017/2018 wildfires and mudslides, erroneously disregarding costs for estimated claims and settlements pre-AB 1054, just as Respondent has done in its 2019, 2020, 2021, and 2022 assessments.
+Petitioner asserts the 2024 Board-adopted value does not account for SCE's accrual for liabilities for the 2017/2018 wildfires and mudslides, erroneously disregarding costs for estimated claims and settlements pre-AB 1054, just as Respondent has done in its 2019 through 2024 assessments.
 (Petition, p.
-14-15.)
-Petitioner argues that Respondent has improperly made no adjustments to reflect the expected losses in SCE's unitary assessments, despite valuation of a going concern requiring consideration of forecasted future expenses, as a potential buyer would become responsible for those liabilities and factor those obligations into the purchase price.
-(Id. at pp. 14-16.)
-On this basis, Petitioner requests an adjustment of \$858 million from both the HCLD and CEA values to account for these operating expenses above and beyond insurance recoveries.
-(Id. at p.
-16; Petition, Exhibit B.)
+14.)
+Petitioner argues that Respondent has improperly made no adjustments to reflect the expected losses and settlement payments in SCE's unitary assessments, despite valuation of a going concern requiring consideration of forecasted future expenses, as a potential buyer would become responsible for those liabilities and factor those obligations into the purchase price.
+(Id. at pp. 14-18.)
+On this basis, Petitioner requests an adjustment of \$689 million from both the HCLD and